sumoncse19/core-service-aoi/README.md

-Here’s a polished and professional version of your README to make it visually appealing and standardized:

----

 # **Pulikids - Childcare Management Platform**

 Pulikids is an innovative childcare management platform tailored for nurseries, schools, and childcare providers across the UK.
 The platform offers streamlined management for bookings, activity tracking, compliance, and communication with parents.